Varying-Vagrant-Vagrants/VVV/README.md

 The network configuration picks an IP of 192.168.50.4.
 It could cause conflicts on your existing network if you *are* on a 192.168.50.x subnet already.
 You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`

+VVV relies on the stability of both Vagrant and Virtualbox.
+These caveats are common to Vagrant environments and are worth noting:
+* If the directory VVV is inside of is moved once provisioned (`vagrant-local`), it may break.
+    * If `vagrant destroy` is used before moving, this should be fine.
+* If Virtualbox is uninstalled, VVV will break.
+* If Vagrant is uninstalled, VVV will break.

 ### Credentials and Such

 All database usernames and passwords for WordPress installations included by default are `wp` and `wp`.